VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](ir_remote.png)

 Figure x: The remote controller used to control the movements of the car.
-The + increases speed, the - decreases speed, 1 and 3 make the car turn front left and front right, 2 makes the car go forwards, 4 and 6 make the car spin left and right in place, 5 makes the car stop moving, 7 and 9 make the car turn back left and back right, and 8 makes the car go backwards.
-The button with the twisted arrows makes the car follow a line, U/SD makes the car go into autonomous mode, and lastly EQ makes the car follow your hand.
++, -: increase and decrease speed
+1, 3: turn forwards left and forwards right
+2: go forwards
+4, 6: spin left and right in place
+5: brake
+7, 9: turn backwards left and backwards right
+8: go backwards
+Twisted arrows: line following mode
+U/SD: autonomous mode
+EQ: hand following mode

 ## Challenges
 This milestone wasn't particularly difficult, but there was a major problem with the motor drive module.
 Whichever motor was connected to the green terminals on the right malfunctioned: they were significantly slower than the other one, and often required me to pick it up and spin the wheel a few times to start it.
 In addition, the motor randomly stopped spinning in the middle of running.
 I originally thought it might've been a problem with the motor, so I swapped it out for a new one, but that didn't fix the problem.
 I then swapped the pins of the two motors (the right motor pins went in the left green terminals, the left motor pins went in the right green terminals), and I discovered that the motor connected to the right green terminals wouldn't properly spin.
 This problem was fixed upon changing out the motor drive module.